oyarzunaspee/cvs_converter/README.md

 ###### Works with link and path !

-A script that converts a .xlsx into a .csv file
+A script that converts a .xlsx into a .cvs file
 _________________

 #### How to use: